ClementCollignon/MarketNeutral_CNN/README.md

 We can take the same NN, and apply a softmax to the output to get a value that belongs to [0,1].
 We can then compare this value to the real $\Delta x$ which is also between 0 and 1.
 We want optimally a loss that will gives us 0 when the softmax is equal to the relative variation and infinity when the distance between the two is the largest (i.e. 1).
 Taking the log,
 $-\ln(1-|prediction - P(\Delta x)|)$ we get all the good properties.

+We can implement a variant of the agent in [agent_variation.py](agent_variation.py) with the custom loss function and the two function $P(\Delta x)$ and $P^{-1}(\Delta x)$ that will allow us to go back and forth between the convenient space $[0,1]$ for our CNN and the 'relative variation' space that has better meaning to us.
+The [adapted wrapper](wrapper_variation.py) now returns the relative variation between a pair of stocks instead of the 0,1 logit to indicate which stock will increase the most.